-Our family loves brown rice, if only because it tastes wonderful and can be used with many other side dishes.
+How to cook brown rice is one of the base recipes for many dishes.
+Our family loves it, if only because it tastes wonderful and can be used with many other side dishes.
 We often cook a full pan of it and use it over several meals.
 This saves times while providing a whole grain complex carbohydrate full of nutrients.

 The difference between white and brown rice, is that the outer layer of each grain is removed in white rice.
 This layer contains a host of vitamins and minerals.
 So when it is removed, the nutrients are removed as well, leaving just the calories to absorb.
 Additionally, brown rice contains more fiber than white rice, and fiber helps slow the absorption of sugar into the body.
 So there is a double benefit to brown rice: higher micronutrients content, and higher fiber that helps regulate carb processing by the liver and the pancreas.